Mattilsynet/map-cronjob-provider-wc/README.md

 # Note
 There are two packages in this github repo:

 1. github.com/mattilsynet/map-cronjob-provider-wc:v{m:m:p}
 2. github.com/mattilsynet/cronjob:{m:m:p}

-1. Is the provider you'll link to from your wadm
+First is the provider you'll link to from your wadm
-2. Is the wit package `wash wit fetch` will use to fetch dependencies in your /wit/deps folder as part of your wash build command
+Second is the wit package `wash wit fetch` will use to fetch dependencies in your /wit/deps folder as part of your wash build command

 # How to use the cronjob provider in your application